Fast & FunBox HD

 Vineri

-• Paradox Live: James Brandon Lewis
+• Paradox Live: Philippe Lemm Trio

 Innovative contemporary jazz and improvised music, the search for modernity, mind blowing sounds, rock and pop… Indeed PARADOX Tilburg goes beyond jazz, crossing musical boundaries into the unknown soundscapes of electronic music.
 Indie artists, blues veterans and jazz superstars all pour their hearts and souls at the Paradox.
 From young, local talents to top national and international artists, PARADOX Tilburg is the most intimate jazz club in the Netherlands, with a devoted audience from all ac